 Could the 49ers make a mid-season switch at defensive coordinator?
 Theoretically yes, but it would be impossible to do on the fly logistically, and it's not something the 49ers would likely ever do in the real world.
 Beyond the fact that a changeup in unit management would take months to complete effectively, there's no information that Saleh would consider arching his career trajectory back to an assistant role, let alone to one on the West Coast.

 It's true, the temptation to revive the 49ers' elite defense of 2019 is a powerful one.
 But it may be far easier imagined than actually done.
 Only four defensive players (Bosa, Dre Greenlaw, Fred Warner, and Kevin Givens) remain from the Super Bowl defensive unit Saleh oversaw five years ago, and there's no guarantee that sort of coach-player chemistry can be regenerated here in 2024, with a cadre of younger, less experienced players now on board.
-Add to that the fact bringing back personnel (whether a player or a coach) has not been a wildly successful move for teams in the NFL in general throughout the Super Bowl era, and the idea of a Saleh return seems even more questionable.
+Add to that the fact that bringing back personnel (whether a player or a coach) has not been a wildly successful move for teams in the NFL in general throughout the Super Bowl era, and the idea of a Saleh return seems even more questionable.

 Sticky, too, is figuring out what actual role Saleh could potentially fulfill.
 With Defensive Assistant Head Coach Brandon Staley and Sorensen both hands-on with the defense, it's hard to see how Saleh, limited to even a "consultancy" role, could force a shoulder into the equation.
 Too many cooks, as the proverbial saying goes, spoil the broth, and the 49ers are not well-positioned right now to be tinkering with the system, faced with the ugly potential of a 2-6 record entering their bye.
-The added distraction for players caused by a sudden changeup in oversight similarly might well make matters worse, rather than better.
+The added distraction for players caused by a sudden changeup in oversight might make matters worse, rather than better.

 Finally, in play would be the public relations nightmare of kicking Sorensen to the curb after such an abbreviated trial.
 The 49ers as an organization revel in their persona as a personnel-friendly place and booting Sorensen out would run in direct conflict with that image.
 If moving off Wilks after one season pushed the needle on Lynch's aggressiveness meter, dumping Sorensen would likely shatter it.
 It seems exceptionally remote at best.